3. Overview

 other=[]

 We just fully decomposed p1 and p2.
-In some cases, one may want to bring one polynomial, say p1, into standard form, but not neccessarily the other.
+In some cases, one may want to bring one polynomial, say p1, into standard form, but not necessarily the other.
 For that purpose, the Sector can take a second argument.
 In the following code example, we bring p1 into standard form, apply all transformations to p2 as well, but stop before p2 is fully decomposed:

 >>> initial_sector = Sector([p1], [p2])